techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-03_advantagesCloud.md

 #### Agility
 Agility refers to the speed with which scaling is possible.
 For example, if one requires more VMs these VMs can be launched within seconds of making the request.

+#### Predictability
+Predictability in the cloud is given by features such as *Stock-Keeping Units* (SKUs), which define the variations of certain products.
+For example, by comparing Azure Compute Units (ACUs) across SKUs.
+Templates also offer predictability, by allowing for things to always be deployed in the same way.
+Automation helps with this.

 #### Geo-distribution
 Geo-distribution refers to the geographic distribution of datacentres.
 Advantages include availability, latency, redundancy, and compliance.